hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > How his great patron was for wisdom famed,
 >
-> Whose modest virtues all the town proclaim'd;
+> Whose modest virtues all the town proclaimed;
 >
 > Whose genius, talents, and acquirements, were
 >